-I’ve recently criticised a Truworths recruitment strategy targeting vulnerable youth for withholding information and tricking applicants to interviews.
+I’ve criticised the Truworths recruitment strategy targeting vulnerable youth, withholding information and tricking applicants to discriminatory interviews.
 Truworths doesn’t disclose salary ranges in adverts claiming it’s ‘market related’ offers would be misunderstood and that applicants have fair opportunity to negotiate at an interview.

 Truworths is a Cape Town-based, South African clothing retailer, with 728 stores in South Africa, and 49 elsewhere in Africa.